 speaker

 Okay, yeah.
-So I'll just hit on some of the high level dynamics.
-So first pricing is still up, but moderating down.
+So I'll just hit on some of the high-level dynamics.
+So first, you know, pricing is still up but moderating down.
 Capacity constraints are easing.
-So in that way, I think that we're starting to see, so if you look at TDPs, for instance, for the last several quarters, we saw TDPs actually falling because of out of stocks, because of capacity constraints, and it wasn't, it was really across the board.
-You started to see in quarter TDPs up.
-So that's a good sign that kind of in stock levels are coming up.
-And what's nice about it, it's not just, it's not because demand is falling.
+So in that way, they're – I think that we're starting to see, so if you look at TDPs, for instance, for the last several quarters, we saw TDPs actually falling because of out-of-stocks, because of capacity constraints, and it wasn't, you know, it was really across the board.
+You started to see in this quarter TDPs up, so that's a good sign that kind of in-stock levels are coming up.
+And what's nice about it, it's not because demand is falling.
 It's actually because there's more supply, which is nice to see.
-I think that there, sports nutrition, that what's really growing the category is our two areas, which is, so if you think of the kind of four needs states that we've talked about before, adult nutrition, sports nutrition, weight management, and everyday nutrition, sports nutrition and everyday nutrition are really boosting the category.
+I think that sports nutrition, what's really growing the category are two areas, which is, so if you think of the kind of four needs states that we've talked about before.
+Adult nutrition, sports nutrition, weight management, and everyday nutrition.
+Sports nutrition and everyday nutrition are really boosting the category.
 And it is led by sports nutrition.
 That is very different from what we had seen before.
-During COVID, adult nutrition was really driving, what was interesting about it is, and that's kind of the insurers and the boost of the world.
-What's interesting is they were growing, they weren't growing households.
-They were just growing by rate.
-But what we're seeing now is that's going back to kind of historical levels, low single digit growth.
+During COVID, adult nutrition was really driving What was interesting about it is, and that's kind of the insurers and the booths of the world, what's interesting is they weren't growing households, they were just growing buy rate.
+But what we're seeing now is that's going back to kind of historical levels, kind of low single-digit growth.
 But what's really growing and exploding is sports nutrition and everyday nutrition.
-And I think that goes back to some of the trends we were talking about at the very beginning of the call, which is just around, coming out of COVID, more people are trying to be more active, get back to the gym, start their workout regimen, and it's boosting some of brands within those categories.
-So I think in general, some of the challenger brands that you referenced are growing for sure, and we're watching.
-But I would say that it has more to do with the tailwinds of both the sports nutrition needs state and the everyday nutrition needs state.
+And I think that goes back to some of the trends we were talking about at the very beginning of the call, which is just around, you know, more coming out of COVID, more people are trying to be more active, you know, get back to the gym, start their workout regimen, and it's boosting some of the brands within those categories.
+So I think in general, some of the challenger brands that you referenced, are growing for sure and we're watching, but I would say that it has more to do with kind of the tailwinds of both the sports nutrition needs state and the everyday nutrition needs state.

 speaker